josros/boby/README.md

 Select "Boby" and follow the installation procedure.
 After restarting your IDE boby should be available.

-#### Boby Application
+### Boby Application

 1. In your java project create a file "<name>.boby" Eclipse asks you if you want to convert your project into an Xtext project.
 Click "Yes".
 2. Now edit your boby file.
-You can start with the following example:
+You can start with the example shown at the end of this section.
+See known issues to solve the **null error**.
+3. Boby creates java files in the src-gen folder, convert the folder into a src-package from the `context menu (right click) -> Build Path -> Use as Source Folder`.
+Generated sources should now be accessible from within your java code.

     package de.test {
       boby immutable TestVO {
         test: String
       }
     }

-See known issues to solve the **null error**.

-3. Boby creates java files in the src-gen folder, convert the folder into a src-package from the `context menu (right click) -> Build Path -> Use as Source Folder`.
-Generated sources should now be accessible from within your java code.

 # Known issues